Nolan Gorman Player Props: Cardinals vs. Tigers

-On Saturday, Nolan Gorman (.263 on-base percentage in past 10 games, 91 points below season-long percentage) and the St. Louis Cardinals face the Detroit Tigers, whose starting pitcher will be Spencer Turnbull.
+On Sunday, Nolan Gorman (hitting .156 in his past 10 games) and the St. Louis Cardinals face the Detroit Tigers, whose starting pitcher will be Alex Faedo.
 First pitch is at 2:15 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Tigers.
+He had a hitless performance in his most recent game (0-for-1) against the Tigers.

 Nolan Gorman Game Info & Props vs. the Tigers